exoplatform/exo-documentation/docs/Manage-Documents.rst

 |destination_selected|

--  If the user cancels a destination folder for a file, the default destination will be the choice done for all files
+-  If the user deletes the selected destination folder for a file (using cross button), the default one will be used
--  If the user cancels the selected destination folder for all files, files will be stored in the default folder i.e.
-   ``Activity Stream Documents`` if no selected destination for them.
+-  If the user deletes the selected default destination folder for all files, the folder ``Activity Stream Documents`` will be used.

 .. note:: If you don't select a destination folder for each of the attached files, the destination chosen
           in the first step will be the destination of all files.